stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2016-03-15-data-science-intro-for-math-phys-background/index.md

 From my perspective the whole process looks that way:

-- ask question that is relevant to the project
+- ask questions that are relevant to the project
 - get data (CSV, SQL, plain text)
 - process it (joining, cleaning, supplementing it)
 - run analysis (statistical tests or machine learning)